openmrs/openmrs-contrib-rest-api-docs/Provider/provider_attribute_type.md

       *datatypeClassname* | `CustomDataType Resource` | Data type for the attribute type resource.
 OpenMRS provides **Custom data type resource** which gives flexibility to select the data type accordingly (Required)
       *minOccurs* | `Number` | Minimum number of times this value can be specified for a single provider.
 Use `0` or `1` as the default value (Required)
       *maxOccurs* | `Number` | Maximum number of times this value can be specified for a single provider (e.g., use 1 to prevent an attribute from being added to a provider multiple times)
-      *preferredHandlerClassname* | `Handler` |  Handler sub resource for the Custom Data Type used.
-Can optionally define a specific handler class want to use (otherwise the framework will choose the best handler for the chosen datatype).To find which handlers to use for the Custom DataType please refer here
+      *preferredHandlerClassname* | `Handler` | Specifies the Java class to be used when handling this provider attribute type.
+The java class must implement [`CustomDataTypeHandler`(https://docs.openmrs.org/doc/org/openmrs/customdatatype/CustomDatatypeHandler.html).
+If not specified, the system will try to choose the best handler for the chosen datatype.
       *datatypeConfig* | `String` | Provides ability to define custom data types configuration for openMRS *handlerConfig* | `String` | Allow handler to be used for more than one attribute type.
 The actual configuration depends on the needs of the specified handler.
 For example, a "Pre-defined List" handler could be made to implement a simple selection list and this configuration would tell the handler the possible choices in the list for this specific attribute type